alizahidraja/Custom-OCR-CRNN/README.md

-# Custorm-CRNN-OCR
+# Custorm CRNN OCR

-Custom CRNN OCR
+Custom Convolutional Recurrent Neural Network OCR

 This repository is to learn how to make custom OCR models using Deep Learning.

 The technique used here is known as CRNN.

-The image of the model is:
+The image of the model:

-# CRNN Custom OCR Model
+## CRNN Custom OCR Model

 ![Model](models/model_image.png)

 The data set used in the training is captcha dataset

-# Captcha Data
+## Captcha Data

 ![Captcha](data/sample/2b827.png)